Qeole/Enlight/README.md

   1. download an archive containing all languages you want from https://highlightjs.org/download;
   2. extract the archive;
   3. get the source of the add-on;
-  4. overwrite add-on file `data/highlightjs/highlight.min.js` with file `highlight.pack.js` from the archive you obtained;
+  4. overwrite add-on file `data/highlightjs/highlight.min.js` with contents of file `highlight.pack.js` from the archive you obtained;
-  5. uncomment lines relative to added languages in `data/panel.html`;
+  5. add the additional languages you want in `data/languages.json` (you can pick and copy corresponding lines from `data/languages-all.json`);
   6. repack the add-on (with command `jpm xpi` from add-on SDK) and install add-on in Firefox.

 ## License